rakib135836/trek-tales/README.md

 ## Getting Started

-To get started with our website, simply visit the [Trek Tales Website]() and create an account to unlock all features and functionalities.
+To get started with our website, simply visit the [https://trek-tales.web.app/]() and create an account to unlock all features and functionalities.
 Happy browsing!